fromcloud/get_resource_of_ucloudbiz_with_vba/README.md

 - CDN
 - GSLB

-for the first time. edit user_config sheet and replace apikey and secretkey with yours.
+For the first time. edit user_config sheet and replace apikey and secretkey with yours.

-this script refer to MSXML6.dll. so this file must be in your windows system directory.
+This script refer to MSXML6.dll. so this file must be in your windows system directory.